mDuo13/xrpl-dev-portal/content/tutorials/manage-account-settings/send-a-multi-signed-transaction.md

 ## 4. Combine signatures and submit

-If you collected the signatures in serial, the `tx_json` from the last `sign_for` response has all the signatures assembled, so you can use that as the argument to the [submit_multisigned method][].
+If you collected the signatures in serial, the `tx_json` from the last `sign_for` response has all the signatures assembled, so you can use that as the argument to the [submit_multisigned method](../../references/http-websocket-apis/public-api-methods/transaction-methods/submit_multisigned.md).

 If you collected the signatures in parallel, you must manually construct a `tx_json` object with all the signatures included.
 Take the `Signers` arrays from all the `sign_for` responses, and combine their contents into a single `Signers` array that has each signature.
-Add the combined `Signers` array to the original transaction JSON value, and use that as the argument to the [submit_multisigned method][].
+Add the combined `Signers` array to the original transaction JSON value, and use that as the argument to the [submit_multisigned method](../../references/http-websocket-apis/public-api-methods/transaction-methods/submit_multisigned.md).

     $ rippled submit_multisigned '{
     >              "Account" : "rEuLyBCvcw4CFmzv8RepSiAoNgF8tTGJQC",